 Mass tort claims are legal actions filed by a group of injured plaintiffs, as opposed to individual lawsuits that typically have one injured party.
 Unlike class-action lawsuits, mass torts treat each plaintiff separately, and if the case results in a settlement, the court will divide the compensation according to each plaintiff’s individual damages.
 Many mass tort claims involve dangerous and defective drugs.

 Since each mass tort case is unique and involves different sets of circumstances, there is no set time frame for these types of lawsuits.
 However, there are a number of factors that may affect a mass tort’s timeline.

-The Typical Mass Tort Process
+What is the Typical Mass Tort Process?

 Although the circumstances of your specific case may vary, most mass tort cases follow a similar process.

 - First, the attorneys involved in the litigation will review medical records, testimony, and other pieces of evidence linked to the plaintiffs’ injuries.
 This helps the lawyers establish the basis for the plaintiff’s claims, as well as identify the dangerous product and injuries.

 - Next, the lawyers will need to examine each plaintiff’s evidence for injury consistencies.
 They will check for similarities in injuries across all cases, which helps provide the basis for compensation.

 - Third, the attorneys will file the claim as multidistrict litigation (MDL) in federal court, which helps speed up the processing time for each lawsuit.